 In this section, you are able to select skills, skill bucket, customer, location, and how broad or narrow you would like your search to reach.

-Select the skill you would like to see
+Select the skill you would like to see the keywords for.

 Select the Skill bucket which this skill belongs to (optional)

-Select the specific customer you are recruiting for
+Select the specific customer you are recruiting for (optional)

-Chose how broadly you would like this search to reach
+Chose how broadly you would like this search to reach using the slider.

-After all of this is entered, you will be given a view of the Skill Radar
+After all of this is entered, you will be given a view of the Skill Radar, a spider plot with the skills distributed anti-clockwise, based on the similarity with the skill selected.

 Skill Radar

-This web gives a crystal clear view of which skills are closely related – this helps broaden your scope of which key words you can put in a Boolean string to help you find candidates.
+This spider plot gives a crystal clear view of which skills are closely related – this helps broaden your scope of which key words you can put in a Boolean string to help you find candidates.

-The skill radar web is based on the output you put in the skills section – web will be as narrow or wide depending on the number of skills you select to be searched.
+The skill radar spider plot is based on the output you put in the skills section – web will be as narrow or wide depending on the number of skills you select to be searched.

 Boolean Strings: